 - Sweet foods such as juice, desserts, muesli bars, puddings

 Even if you don’t feel that you will miss these foods, you still need to replace these calories from fat (not protein).
 Think cream, oils, nuts, seeds, butter, cheese, chicken skin, avocado, and meat fat.
 If you have weight to lose, you can afford to cut down on the carbs without drastically increasing your fat intake, as long as you are prepared to put up with some hunger as your body adjusts to smaller quantities of foods and your weight loss kicking in.
-If you are happy with your weight, then you must replace the carbohydrates with calories from fat, otherwise you will either lose weight or quickly 'drop off the wagon'.
+If you are happy with your weight, then you must replace the carbohydrates with calories from fat, otherwise you will either lose weight and/or find it difficult to maintain this diet.

 The LCHF diet does encourage an increased consumption of ‘real’ food, which is definitely desirable for optimal health.
 Likewise, due to the high carbohydrate content in a lot of our processed foods, these unhealthy packaged foods are naturally reduced when following an LCHF diet.
 This is great for your health, but there is no doubt that it requires greater organisation and planning.

 Finally, on the subject of health, the LCHF diet does not discourage saturated (animal) fat consumption, and argues that replacing carbohydrates with saturated fats will not negatively affect your health.
 Saturated fats have long been associated with heart disease through their affect on cholesterol, so this is a very hotly contested area in the public health community.
 There is currently little consensus between the scientists on each side of the debate, however most public health organisations such as the Heart Foundation and Diabetes NZ still see saturated fat as something to avoid in your diet.
 If saturated fat is something which worries you, you can still follow a LCHF diet by using healthy fats such as oils, nuts and seeds, avocado, fish etc.